Airline Industry Rocked By Coronavirus Outbreak As Travel Drops By 96 Percent

 Only about 10 percent of seats on domestic flights have been occupied and roughly 25 percent of international flights, the CNN report noted.
 As the report added, the sharp drop in passengers has led airlines to slash their capacity by 71 percent, and there are fears for the long-term viability of the industry depending on how long restrictions remain in place.

-The coronavirus relief package passed by congress last month calls for an injection of cash from the federal government to help the foundering industry, though it has not come yet.
+The coronavirus relief package passed by Congress last month calls for an injection of cash from the federal government to help the foundering industry, though it has not come yet.
 CNN noted that passenger airlines are still waiting for the first payment from a $25 billion federal fund that will help them meet payroll.

-Across the United States, governors have instituted stay-in-place orders and closed all non-essential businesses.
+Across the United States, governors have instituted stay-in-place orders and closed all nonessential businesses.
 Close to 470,000 people across the United States have been diagnosed with coronavirus through Friday morning, though some projections have shown that the peak may be coming soon.
-As CNN reported, the U.S. is set to reach its highest number of daily deaths around Sunday and the total number of predicted deaths is trending downward.
+As CNN reported, via MSN, the U.S. is set to reach its highest number of daily deaths around Sunday, and the total number of predicted deaths is trending downward.
 Citing models from the Institute for Health Metrics and Evaluation at the University of Washington in Seattle, the report noted that roughly 60,415 Americans are expected to die from coronavirus by August, down from a projection of 82,000 earlier in the week.